-Students graduating with a degree or state-approved certificate receive Honors for a cumulative SVC GPA of 3.50 to 3.79 and High Honors for a cumulative SVC GPA of 3.80 to 4.0 in courses numbered over 100.
-Designations are listed on the student transcript and in the commencement program.
+Graduates with a degree or certificate and have a college-level GPA of 3.50 to 3.79 receive Honor.
+High Honors is awarded if the GPA is 3.80 to 4.00.
+Honors designations are listed on the SVC transcript.